erigontech/erigon/cmd/downloader/readme.md

 Seedbox can fallback to **Webseed** - HTTP url to centralized infrastructure.
 For example: private S3 bucket with signed_urls, or any HTTP server with files.

-Erigon has default webseed url's - and you can create own.

 ```
+# Erigon has default webseed url's - and you can create own
 downloader --datadir=<your> --chain=mainnet --webseed=<webseed_url>
 # See also: `downloader --help` of `--webseed` flag.
-There is an option to pass it by `datadir/webseed.toml` file.
+There is an option to pass it by `datadir/webseed.toml` file
 ```

 ---------